2.3 Git Basics - Viewing the Commit History

 Unstaging a Staged File

 The next two sections (hai phần tiếp theo) demonstrate(mô tả) how to work with your staging area and working directory changes.
 The nice part is that the command you use to determine(xác định) the state of those two areas also reminds you how to undo changes to them.
 For example, let’s say you’ve changed two files and want to commit them as two separate changes, but you accidentally(vô tình) type git add * and stage them both.
 How can you unstage one of the two?
-The git status command reminds you:
+The git status command reminds you:$ git add *

 $ git status